go-task/task/README.md

 ## Usage

 Create a file called `Taskfile.yml` in the root of the project.
-(`Taskfile.toml` and `Taskfile.json` are also supported, but YAML is used in the documentation).
-The `cmds` attribute should contains the commands of a
+The `cmds` attribute should contains the commands of a task:
-task:

 ```yml
 build: